Complete Guide to Handling Japanese in Python: From Character Encoding to Morphological Analysis

 Basic Operations on Japanese Strings

-In Python, strings are treated as the str type and are managed using Unicode.
-Therefore, basic operations on Japanese strings are straightforward.
-Example: Concatenating Japanese strings
+In Python, strings are handled as the str type and managed using Unicode.
+As a result, basic operations on Japanese strings can be performed easily.

 greeting = "Hello"